![]() |

 Place all the ingredients in a blender, except for the meat and the gourd, and mince it roughly into a paste.

-Heat 4 tablespoons of oil in a deep saucepan or stockpot which you can lid, and sauté this paste with the meat for five minutes until it smells fragrant and the meat browns a little.
+Heat 4 tablespoons of oil on medium in a deep saucepan or stockpot which you can cover with a lid, and sauté this paste for at least five minutes until it loses the raw onion and garlic smell and becomes fragrant.
+Then add the meat and continue to sauté till the meat browns a little.

 Then add enough water that the meat is submerged.
 Simmer for 4 hours (cockerel) or 2 hours (large chicken) with a lid on, topping up with water whenever the meat rises above the level.